jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 * it returns ``'RED', 'WALK'`` if none of the above conditions are met

 The :ref:`function<what is a function?>` does not look like the :ref:`truth table` and makes every test pass.
-There is a problem with the :ref:`if statement<if statements>` for when the timer is :green:`done` AND the current light is NOT :red:`RED`
+There is also a problem with the :ref:`if statement<if statements>` for when the timer is :green:`done` AND the current light is NOT :red:`RED`

 .. code-block:: python